The seven hot tub buying mistakes!

 The types of warranties that you will see when shopping will include:

-Shell Structure – warrants against water loss due to defects in the hot tub shell (average warranty period is one to ten years)
+Shell Structure – warrants against water loss due to defects in the hot tub shell (average warranty period is 1 to 10 years)

-Shell Surface – warrants the interior surface of the hot tub against blistering, peeling, cracking, and delamination (average warranty period is one to 5 years)
+Shell Surface – warrants the interior surface of the hot tub against blistering, peeling, cracking, and delamination (average warranty period is 1 to 5 years)

-Leaks – warrants against the loss of water due to defects in the fittings and plumbing lines (average warranty period is one to three years)
+Leaks – warrants against the loss of water due to defects in the fittings and plumbing lines (average warranty period is 1 to 3 years)

-Equipment – warrants the electronic controls and pumps against mechanical or electrical breakdown, including parts and labour (average warranty period is one to three years).
+Equipment – warrants the electronic controls and pumps against mechanical or electrical breakdown, including parts and labour (average warranty period is 1 to 3 years).

 When you inspect your warranty, make sure that it covers each of these areas, including leaks.
 Make sure that you get a “full-warranty”

 Choosing the right dealer is as important as choosing the right hot tub.
 You want to purchase your hot tub from a dealer that is honest, sells a high quality hot tub, has been in business for a while, and has a solid warranty.
 Anything less could spell disappointment.